tasosalvas/spdiu/doc/configuration.md

 > They also are applications from third party developers that might mess up your computer.
 We do not review them.
 >
-> SPDIU's code is available, and so is that of the downloaded projects.
-Whether you came to trust each game (and using SPDIU to install it) blindly or after carefully auditing the source, the responsibility is yours.
+> SpdIU's code is available, and so is that of the downloaded projects.
+Whether you came to trust each game (and using SpdIU to install it) blindly or after carefully auditing the source, the responsibility is yours.

-SPDIU's `get.install` aims to be flexible enough to get you any of them, but you might have to sweat for it.
+SpdIU's `get.install` aims to be flexible enough to get you any of them, but you might have to sweat for it.

 ## Automatic release detection